 If you’re getting ready for a house full of guests, the chances are you could be a little stressed.
 Being prepared is always the best way to go, and the first step to being prepared for guests is to have your spare room ready.
-Having extra people in the house (even if they are family) can cause problems, especially at big events like weddings and Christmas so here’s our essential guide to making your guests feel at home anytime, and without too much extra work on your part.
+Having extra people in the house (even if they’re family) can cause problems, especially at significant events like weddings and Christmas, so here’s our guide to making your guests feel at home anytime without too much extra work on your part.

-Even if your spare room is an office or play room most of the time, ensure you have drawers and hanging space for your guests to unpack and organise.
-A bench or box is a useful platform for unpacking and packing suitcases without bending down too much.
+Even if your spare room is an office or playroom most of the time, ensure you have drawers and hanging space for your guests to unpack and organise.
+A bench or box is a helpful platform for unpacking and packing suitcases without bending down too much.
 If you don’t have a spare room and your guests will be sleeping on a sofa bed, inflatable mattress or folding bed, it is even more important to clear space for their belongings.
-In this case you should also make sure you give your guests some privacy in the morning, and not move into the sitting room until they are up and ready!
+In this case, you should also make sure you give your guests some privacy in the morning and not move into the sitting room until they are up and ready!

 If you let housework pile up, it can take hours or days to get done.
-Do a little bit every day and when it comes to guests, you’ll have the house and their room ready in a flash!
-Keep surfaces clutter free and do a quick dust each week.
+Do a little bit every day, and when it comes to guests, you’ll have the house and their room ready in a flash!
+Keep surfaces clutter-free and do a quick dust each week.
 If you have a spare room, clean after your last guests leave so it’s ready even in an emergency.
-If you’re up to date on day to day cleaning, all you’ll really have to do is vacuum and make the bed.
+If you’re up to date on day to day cleaning, all you’ll have to do is vacuum and make the bed.

 Simple décor and minimal clutter will make your guests feel more at home.
-Add storage solutions where possible so your belongings don’t get in the way of their comfort.
-Have blankets available in case of cold nights, and install a TV so they can have some private downtime if need be.
+Add storage solutions where possible, so your belongings don’t get in the way of their comfort.
+Have blankets available in case of cold nights, and install a TV to have some private downtime if need be.

-A little preparation for indoor and outdoor activities will make life easier while your guests are staying with you.
-Have a list of walks, places of interest, houses, gardens, playgrounds etc. at hand so they can have a say in the day’s activities.
-Boardgames, video games and movies make for good indoor options.
-But hopefully your guests are your friends and you will have tons to talk about anyway!
+A little preparation for indoor and outdoor activities will make life easier while your guests stay with you.
+Have a list of walks, places of interest, houses, gardens, playgrounds etc., at hand so they can have a say in the day’s activities.
+Board games, video games and movies make for good indoor options.
+But hopefully, your guests are your friends, and you will have tons to talk about anyway!